José Bedia Valdés

-José Braulio Bedia Valdés (born January 13, 1959 in Havana, Cuba) is a Cuban painter currently residing in Florida.
+José Braulio Bedia Valdés (born January 13, 1959) is a Cuban painter currently residing in Florida.

+Biography

-Bedia studied at the Escuela Nacional de Bellas Artes "San Alejandro" and then finished his art studies at the Instituto Superior de Arte in Havana.
+Bedia was born on born January 13, 1959 in Havana, Cuba.
+He studied at the Escuela Nacional de Bellas Artes "San Alejandro" and then finished his art studies at the Instituto Superior de Arte in Havana.
 He escaped Cuba in 1990, settling initially in Mexico and subsequently, in 1993, in the United States.